trek region

 • Carry enough water as there is no water source, en route.

-Today we will make our way through lush forests of Rhododendrons, through an uphill trek to reach Dzongri.
+Today we will make our way through the lush forests of Rhododendrons, through an uphill trek to reach Dzongri.
 The trek will take you to Dzongri top, where we will set camp for the night.

 This is one of the most scenic days of your trek and by the time we reach Phedang, it will be almost lunchtime.
 After lunch, we will proceed towards Dzongri, one of the most scenic viewpoints that offers a spectacular view of the sunrise at Mt.
 Kanchenjunga.